danielgblanco/conference-src/kubecon-na-2025/README.md

 ## Scenario

 You have an API that triggers async background work but doesn't wait for it.
-The async work may take a while to even START due to executor queue backlog (10 seconds in this demo).
+The async work is scheduled to run after a delay (10 seconds in this demo), simulating deferred background processing.

 ## The Problem (Example 1: WITHOUT Trace Splitting)